Blog ComparisonsWhat is Productboard and Who is it for? The 2026 Review

 Standout features

 Productboard has various features that help with every aspect of product management.
-These are the most notable ones it can contribute to your tech stack.
+These are the most notable ones that can contribute to your tech stack.

 1. Centralized feedback collection